osgi/osgi.enroute.site/_qs/200-workspace.md

 We've now created a workspace that will allow us to play with enRoute.
 Maybe a bit cumbersome with all the EGit steps but once you've mastered it is quite fast since most pages are just clicking `Next` to accept the defaults.

-You have to restart Eclipse since there is a small chance that Eclipse will by default place new projects in the Eclipse workspace and not, as is absolutely required, in the Git/bnd workspace.
+You have to restart Eclipse since there is a small chance that Eclipse will by default place new projects in the Eclipse workspace and not, as is absolutely required, in the bnd workspace.
 {: .bug}

 Now, select the `Bndtools` perspective with `Window/Open Perspective .../Other ...'.
 This opens a selection dialog: